Country Guides

 Boundless as the Employer of Record Egypt files all pertinent taxes and other contributions as they relate to the compliant employment of an individual in Egypt.

-We carefully choose employment lawyers or advisories to partner with in each country we operate in, including Egypt.
-They ensure the Egyptian employment contracts, and any other relevant documents required for new employees comply with the local jurisdiction.
-We have thorough discussions on specific norms such as payroll services, social protection, data protection, notice period or work-from-home regulations.
-Whenever a potentially sensitive issue arises in Egypt, our internal team contacts the relevant firm to ensure all steps are taken to resolve it promptly.
+Boundless partners with employment lawyers and advisers in each country we operate in, including Egypt.
+They ensure employment contracts and onboarding documents comply with the local jurisdiction.
+We hold detailed discussions on specific norms such as payroll, social protection, data protection, notice periods, and work-from-home regulations.
+When a sensitive issue arises, our internal team engages the relevant firm promptly.

 The company remains responsible and informs employees of the day-to-day management of the people and teams that are employed through Boundless, including any disciplinary or performance issues.